 By Car or Bus (Coach)

-It could take anywhere from 50 minutes to two hours by car depending on London traffic and how long it takes to get out of the city center.
-If you are driving from London to Oxford, Blenheim Palace, Stonehenge, or Highclere Castle (Downton Abbey), Windsor Castle is on the way, just on the other side of Heathrow Airport.
+It could take anywhere from 50 minutes to 2 hours by car, depending on London traffic and how long it takes to get out of the city center.
+If you’re driving from London to Oxford, Blenheim Palace, Stonehenge, or Highclere Castle (Downton Abbey), Windsor Castle is on the way, just on the other side of Heathrow Airport.

 Pro Tip: If you do drive, get there early to find nearby parking.
 Parking fills up by noon.